ajramos202/longbones/README.md

-Here’s a concise and professional README file for the project:

----

 # Data Science Sprint Challenge: Statistical Tests and Experiments

 This project demonstrates statistical analysis and A/B testing techniques in Python.
 It involves analyzing skeletal remains data and evaluating a case study on A/B testing for Udacity's course enrollment process.